gmontee/100DaysOfCloud/Journey/056/Readme.md

 ## ☁️ Cloud Outcome

-☁️ When I was creating resources in Azure via the CLI, it was faster than using the Azure Portal, but quicker utilizing Bash or PowerShell commands.
+☁️ When I was creating resources in Azure via the command line, leveraging Bash or PowerShell, it was faster than navigating through the Azure Portal.
+However, manually typing those commands invited the risk of mistyping, or goofing multi-line commands.
 You can create a scripts with all those commands, but then you would have to create a script to remove those resources.
-Here Terraform shows what it's going to do, and since it's tracking the state of the infrastructure, it can easily delete it.
+On the other hand, Terraform shows what it's going to do, and since it's tracking the state of the infrastructure, it can easily delete resources it's tracking.

 ☁️ Looking over the HashiCorp documentation, each of the subcommands has various parameters, but overall it's amazing how simple they CAN be, as opposed to all the parameters had to enter via traditional CLI commands.